Buick V6 engine: L67 SI Supercharged

-The Series I Supercharged engine went through 2 Supercharger revisions(Gen2&Gen3) and the horsepower improved between initial launch and the time that the Series II L36 was introduced.
+The Series I Supercharged engine went through two supercharger revisions (Gen2 and Gen3) and the horsepower improved between initial launch and the time that the Series II L36 was introduced.
 The M62 supercharger was manufactured by Eaton, for the GM 3800 SI engine.
-HP was rated at 205 for 1991-1993 engines (Gen2 supercharger) with a 2.55 in pulley, and 225 for 1994-1995 engines(Gen3 Supercharger).
-All of the additional horsepower for 1994-95 Gen3 supercharged engines was gained by using epoxy (not Teflon as commonly believed) coated supercharger rotors to improve efficiency, a larger supercharger inlet and throttle body, Thus the 1994-1995 utilized a 2.85 in pulley versus the 2.55 in pulley on the Gen2.
-The easiest way to spot the difference between the Gen2 and Gen3 is the smaller pulley and the ribs on the side of the Gen2 extend all the way down the sides, while the Gen3 ribs stay on only the top, they perform slightly differently and interchanging one without tuning may result in strange behavior of the engine.
-Redline on Gen3 engines is at 6000rpm but the ECM will shift at 5400rpm without performance shift enabled.
+HP was rated at 205 for 1991–1993 engines (Gen2 supercharger) with a 2.55 in pulley, and 225 for 1994–1995 engines (Gen3 supercharger).
+All of the additional horsepower for 1994–95 Gen3 supercharged engines was gained by using epoxy (not Teflon as commonly believed) coated supercharger rotors to improve efficiency, a larger supercharger inlet and throttle body.
+Thus, the Gen3 utilized a 2.85 in pulley versus the 2.55 in pulley on the Gen2.
+The easiest way to spot the difference between the Gen2 and Gen3 is the smaller pulley and the ribs on the side of the Gen2 extend all the way down the sides, while the Gen3 ribs are on only the top.
+They perform slightly differently, and interchanging one without tuning may cause engine problems.
+Redline on Gen3 engines is at 6000 rpm, but the ECM will shift at 5400 rpm without performance shift enabled.